-IRS increases what teachers can deduct for classroom expenses for 2022
+What teachers can deduct for classroom expenses for 2023

-As the school year begins, the IRS is telling educators that they can deduct up to $300 of out-of-pocket classroom expenses, the first increase in two decades.
+The IRS is telling educators that they can deduct up to $300 of out-of-pocket classroom expenses ($600 if married filing jointly and both spouses are educators).

 Educators can still claim the savings when they purchase classroom expenses if they take the standard deduction.
 The increase applies to expenses incurred beginning this year, meaning educators can claim the deduction when they file their returns next year.